RedChow/PythonOPCUADeviceSimulatorGUI/README.md

 # Future Plans
+* Devise a way to change number of hours for history to be editable by user.
+* Fill in pane above the graph to include information about the selected variable, such as function, next evaluation, data type, and other node info.
+* Allow user to set plot options such as color.

 ## Disclaimer
 This still needs a lot of work.
 The GUI is operational and allows for adding/deleting